microsoft/DMF/DmfSamples/kmdf_fx2_dmf/driver_dmf_4/README.md

 1. OsrDmfModulesAdd(), the Dmf_OsrFx2 Module is instantiated.
 Note that its Config supports two new parameters.
 2. Also, Dmf_Pdo is instantiated.
 This is the Module that will do all the work of actually creating PDOs.
-3. Dmf_QueuedWorkitem is instatiated.
+3. Dmf_QueuedWorkitem is instantiated.
 This Module allows us to easily execute code in PASSIVE_LEVEL.
 PDOs must be created in PASSIVE_LEVEL.

 Interrupt.c changes: